Berkhamsted Castle: 1066–1217

 The castle was subsequently given by Henry II to Thomas Becket when he became chancellor in 1155.
 Becket extended the castle to accommodate his large household, but fell from favour in 1164 and the castle was confiscated by the king.
 Henry II liked Berkhamsted and subsequently used it himself extensively.
 By the mid-12th century, the castle had been rebuilt in stone, probably by Becket, with a shell keep and an outer stone wall; the bailey was divided in two by a wall to form an inner and an outer bailey.
 A gatehouse led down into the town, meeting with Castle Street.
 Henry II also officially recognised the surrounding settlement of Berkhamsted as a town in 1156.

 Under King John the castle was part of the lands forming the jointure of his second wife Isabella.
 John entrusted the castle to Geoffrey Fitz Peter in 1206, who rebuilt much of the town.
 Geoffrey died in 1213 and the castle passed to his son, John Fitzgeoffrey.

 Political tensions in England began to rise, however, and a potential conflict between King John and an alliance of rebel barons opposed to his rule began to look likely.
 In early 1215, King John installed a trusted German mercenary called Ranulph in charge of Berkhamsted Castle and reviewed the defensive arrangements there that April.
 Civil war broke out later that same year.
 Initially, the rebels were hampered by a lack of equipment – in particular, siege engines – but in May 1216 the future Louis VIII crossed over the English Channel joining the rebel cause and being proclaimed king in London, bringing with him heavy siege equipment.

 King John died in October, and in December Louis besieged Berkhamsted Castle.
 The prince deployed his siege engines, probably trebuchets, and attacked the castle repeatedly for twenty days, throwing what chroniclers termed innumerable "damnable stones" at the defenders.
-During the 13th century, a set of earthworks were built around the outside of the walls, which may have been the firing platforms for these trebuchets.
+During the 13th century, a set of earthworks was built around the outside of the walls, which may have been the firing platforms for these trebuchets.
 Having put up a strong defence, the garrison was allowed to surrender and to leave with their weapons and armour.
 When the forces loyal to the young Henry III defeated the rebels the following year, the castle was returned to royal hands.